BestTimesToVisit.com Logo

 transport

 Timed Entry Permits are your golden ticket!
-Seriously, don't even think about driving into Rocky Mountain National Park during peak season (late May to mid-October) without one.
-Book these well in advance on Recreation.gov, as they sell out fast, especially for the popular Bear Lake Road corridor.
-Without one, you'll be turned away at the entrance gate, wasting precious park time.
+Seriously, don't even think about driving into the park during peak season (late May to mid-October) without one.
+Book these well in advance on Recreation.gov; they sell out fast, especially for the popular Bear Lake Road corridor.
+Without one, you'll be turned away at the entrance, which is a major bummer after a long drive.

 packing